-1. ☐ The system or project does not retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
-A SORN is not required with respect to the records in this system.

-2. ⊠ The system or project does retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
-A SORN is required with respect to the records in this system.
+- The system or project does not retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
+A SORN is not required with respect to the records in this system. - Image: Second straight of the system or project does retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
+A SORN is required with respect to the records in this system. - 3. \Box A SORN was identified in the original PCLIA and a determination was made during this current PCLIA update that modifications (\Box were \Box were not) required to that SORN.

-3. \boxtimes A SORN was identified in the original PCLIA and a determination was made during this current PCLIA update that modifications (\square were \boxtimes were not) required to that SORN 4. \square A SORN(s) was not identified or required in the original PCLIA, but a determination was made during this current PCLIA update that a SORN(s) is now required.
-5. $\hfill \square$ A SORN was published and no exemptions are taken from any Privacy Act requirements.
-6. \square Exemptions are claimed from the Privacy Act provisions in the applicable SORN(s).
+- 5. \Box A SORN was published, and no exemptions are taken from any Privacy Act requirements. - 6.
+Exemptions are claimed from the Privacy Act provisions in the applicable SORN(s):